gsd79/Refactor---Horiseon-Landing-Page/README.md

 ## Purpose

-The accompaning application is one that attempts to be in keeping with the outlined criteria and is functional without errors/
+The accompaning application is one that attempts to be in keeping with the outlined criteria and is functional without errors.

 ## Built With
 *CSS